FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 # Business Central TDD Workflow Implementation Plan

+## Workflow Overview

 This document outlines the step-by-step implementation plan for creating a Test-Driven Development (TDD) workflow for Business Central using Docker.
+The complete workflow consists of the following steps:

+1. Compile the main application using alc.exe on the host machine (not in the container)
+2. Compile the test application using alc.exe on the host machine (not in the container)
+3. Deploy the compiled app packages (.app files) to the Business Central container named 'bctest'
+4. Run all tests or selected tests from the test app in the container
+5. View and analyze test results

+The ultimate goal of this workflow is to enable a complete BDD/TDD workflow to implement new features in Business Central, where you can:
+1. Implement test code first (following test-driven development principles)
+2. Implement application code to satisfy the tests
+3. Run the tests against the implemented code
+4. Respond to test results (pass/fail) and make necessary adjustments
+5. Iterate through steps 1-4 until the feature is fully implemented and all tests pass

-Each task is designed to be atomic and builds upon previous tasks to create a complete workflow.
+Each task in this plan is designed to be atomic and builds upon previous tasks to create a complete workflow that supports this development approach.

 ## Environment Setup